-There's an opportunity for a coffee stop in Santiago del Teide before we make the steep descent to Masca, the first chance to see your descending skills.
+We stop for coffee in Santiago del Teide before we make the steep descent to Masca, the first chance to see your descending skills.

 Enjoy extraordinary views across the mountainous NW corner of Tenerife to the nearby island of La Gomera from the lookout point at El Mirador del Baracan, before an exhilarating descent back for a buffet lunch at the hotel.